dgroomes/vanilla-kafka/README.md

   * `currentOffsets` get current Kafka topic offsets for the `my-group` group
   * `startKafka` start Zookeeper and Kafka
   * `stopKafka` start Kafka and Zookeeper
+  * `createTopics` create the input and output Kafka topics

 Dependencies required across all commands include: